 Fast-forward to 1908.
 In October Schilder bet contractor Harry L. Spicer that William Jennings Bryan would beat William Howard Taft in the presidential election on November 3.
-The loser of the bet would haul the winner down Main Street from the Texas & Pacific depot to the courthouse in a wheelbarrow.
+The loser of the bet would haul the winner down Main Street from the Texas & Pacific depot to the courthouse in a wheelbarrow—a distance of about one mile.
 A brass band (at a cost not to exceed $27) would precede the wheelbarrow.
 Note that the two bettors agreed to make one pitstop along the wheelbarrow route—at Schilder’s Bismark saloon.

 On November 7 Carl Schilder paid off his debt.

 Postcard from Barbara Love Logan.

 Fast-forward four years.
 Another presidential election.
 Another bet by Carl Schilder.
 This time he was backing Woodrow Wilson, and Albert Shockley, another local saloon owner, was backing incumbent William Howard Taft.

 Woodrow Wilson (photo from Wikipedia).

 Come November 5, 1912, in an election in which 15,048,834 Americans (again, all of them male) voted, Woodrow Wilson won.
 Come November 9 this time Carl Schilder was “taking it easy” while Albert Shockley was “working hard” behind the wheelbarrow.

 Come 1916, did Carl Schilder have another bet in mind for the November 7 presidential election, perhaps again betting a barrow ride on incumbent Woodrow Wilson against opponent Charles Evan Hughes?

 Alas, we’ll never know.
 Carl Schilder died in July of that year.